Financial Dashboards for Growing Companies

 What a financial dashboard should show

-Finally, surface team and major fixed costs – payroll and tools are where most early-stage burn hides.
+Surface team and major fixed costs.
+Payroll and tools are where most early-stage burn hides.
 A dashboard that omits hiring and subscriptions is a dashboard that lies by omission.

 Why spreadsheets fail as dashboards